 The first time I had to to be on camera for a video recording, I was so focused on trying to make my points and say it perfect, that I forgot about just having a casual conversation and conveying what I needed to say.
 The fear of not being perfect can be stifling to your efforts, and sometimes end up changing the context of what you’re actually trying to say.
-Your marketing messages should come across in a natural way, and not as though they’ve been crafted and re-drafted a million times until they reach no resemblance of you brand.
+Your marketing messages should come across in a natural way, and not as though they’ve been crafted and re-drafted a million times until they reach no resemblance to your brand.

 Digital Marketing can seem like a daunting task if you are new to it, a lot seems like The Land Unknown.
 With all that goes into digital marketing, where do you start?
 What I found to be the most help, is asking questions.
 A lot of them.
 It’s the best way to get the answers, without finding out the hard way.
 As with anything you are new to, someone knows how to help.
 It will also help you feel more confident as you take on more.
 In this case, it’s ok to dip your toes in before diving into the pool.

 Finding and remaining who you are online is an honest fear of mine.
-For companies it’s hard to find 0r even keep your voice in the online world.
-As individuals it’s challenge to be yourself.
+For companies, it’s hard to find 0r even keep your voice in the online world.
+As individuals, it’s challenge to be yourself.
 How do you overcome it?
 You strive to be your own person (or company) every. single. day.
 You can so easily get swept up in being just like the guy next to you when you are online.
 Yet, being yourself is your own competitive advantage, and most people don’t realize it.
 Embrace who you are as a company and an individual.

 Have any online marketing fears you’ve been able to overcome?
 Leave us a comment, we’d love to hear your success story.

-In previous posts we’ve broken down the anatomy of an effective blog post and established why blogging matters for business, but how can YOU be a better business blogger?
+In previous posts, we’ve broken down the anatomy of an effective blog post and established why blogging matters for business, but how can YOU be a better business blogger?
 Here are a few best practices you might try:

 Collaborate With The Team

 There’s no “I” in team right?
 Well, there’s no “I” in blog either.
-The most refreshing blogs online these days are the ones that have different view points – why?
+The most refreshing blogs online these days are the ones that have different viewpoints – why?
 Because it’s different!
 Working together as a team allows different to be created with little to no effort.
 How does that happen?
 In 3 ways:

 - Your team isn’t afraid to say no. Or yes really.
-Often as individuals we sit around and question our ideas, yet when we present them to the team we more often than not get a positive response, or ways to make our posts even better.
+Often as individuals, we sit around and question our ideas, yet when we present them to the team we more often than not get a positive response or ways to make our posts even better.

-- Think in broader terms of team.
+- Think in broader terms of a team.
 Everyone has a perspective and sometimes it’s those with the softest voice that end up having a ton to contribute, it just takes asking and they’re excited to be involved.

 Understand Your Audience:

 You know how everyone and their brother tells you that in order to be a successful company you have to understand your audience?
 Well, they’re right.
 It’s Business 101.
-You have to be able to understand your audience’s wants and needs – and more importantly provide for those wants and needs.
+You have to be able to understand your audience’s wants and needs – and more importantly, provide for those wants and needs.
 The same goes for your blog.
 We could sit around all day blogging about why cupcakes are so delicious, but that’s not what our audience wants to hear because that’s not the information or the business we provide to benefit them.